-Our recommended setting (executed with terminal command \texttt{run\_recommended}) includes most light mode suites, with the exception of exchanging TestU01 SmallCrush for Rabbit, but also adding the NIST and Diehard tests.
-The inclusion of these additional tests cause the runtime to become around 2 hours and increase the total number of tests to 999.
-The only reduction from the full statistical test mode (executed with terminal command \texttt{run\_all}) is the exclusion of TestU01 SmallCrush and Alphabit, which are omitted since most of the individual tests are highly correlated to those in Rabbit, for example, the same test with slightly different parameters.
-The recommended test suite includes all statistical tests required by RNG governing bodies (e.g.\ NIST and Dieharder), whilst being significantly more powerful than running those alone.
-In later sections, we show the importance of going beyond these individual test suites, in the sense that we show that an RNG that passes the NIST and Dieharder tests shows significant statistical bias once analysed with our combined STE (see \Cref{sec:rng-analysis})\@.
+\paragraph{Recommended} Our recommended setting, executed with the command \texttt{run\_recommended}, includes most of the light mode test suites, replacing TestU01 SmallCrush with Rabbit and~adding the NIST and Diehard tests.
+These additional tests increase the runtime to approximately 2 h and bring the total number of tests to 999.
+The~full statistical test mode (\texttt{run\_all}) includes all suites, except~for SmallCrush and Alphabit, which are omitted due to their significant correlations with the Rabbit tests, where only the parameters differ slightly.
+The~recommended suite covers all tests required by RNG certification bodies (e.g., NIST and Dieharder) while offering a more comprehensive analysis than when running these tests alone.
+The later sections demonstrate the value of extending beyond individual test suites, as~an RNG that passes the NIST and Dieharder tests can still show significant statistical bias when analysed with our combined STE (see \Cref{sec:rng-analysis}).

-\subsection{Shortcomings of statistical testing}
+\subsection{Shortcomings of Statistical~Testing}

-Fundamentally, statistical tests have limited ability to validate if good random numbers are being produced by an RNG.
-They should rather be understood as a useful tool to detect failure to generate uniform random numbers, since passing statistical tests gives no guarantee of (near-)perfect randomness.
+Fundamentally, statistical tests have a limited ability to validate that good random numbers are being produced by an RNG.
+They should rather be understood as a useful tool to detect a failure to generate uniform random numbers, since passing statistical tests gives no guarantee of (near-)perfect randomness.
 This is especially important in the case of cryptographic RNGs.
-For example, in \cite{shrimpton2015provable}, a thorough analysis of Intel's RDSEED hardware RNG is performed and one of their conclusions is that ``RDSEED delivers truly random bits but with a security margin that becomes worrisome if an adversary can see a large number of outputs from either interface.
-If he controls an unprivileged process on the same physical machine, this could happen very quickly''\footnote{In this case, the adversary also requires control of an ``unprivileged'' process, which is a form of side-information that may be hard to obtain in practice.} (on page 4)\@.
-As we shall see next, our statistical testing results do not detect that RDSEED's output can be distinguished from uniform.\\
+For example, in~\cite{shrimpton2015provable}, a~thorough analysis of Intel's RDSEED hardware RNG is performed, and one of their conclusions is that ``RDSEED delivers truly random bits but with a security margin that becomes worrisome if an adversary can see a large number of outputs from either interface.
+If~he controls an unprivileged process on the same physical machine, this could happen very quickly'' ({{in this case}, the~adversary also requires control of an ``unprivileged'' process, which is a form of side information that may be difficult to obtain in practice}) (on page 4)\@.
+As we shall see next, our statistical testing results do not detect that RDSEED's output can be distinguished from~uniform.